How much should you charge for your digital products? Read this guide to understand different pricing methods and strategies to use in your business.

 What are your competitors charging?

-Allow yourself to be inspired by the competitors who choose to go the extra mile with their pricing.
-For instance, if one of them offers regular discounts, giveaways, or goodies for newsletter subscribers, that's often a winning strategy.
+Some of your competitors might be going the extra mile.
+For instance, regular discounts, giveaways, or goodies for newsletter subscribers, that's often a winning strategy.

 Keep an eye on their payment plans, too.
 Do they charge a flat fee for each product, or do they charge a monthly subscription?
 Is there a tiered payment system that locks the juiciest products behind a paywall?
 All useful knowledge, so make sure to look through a long list of your competitors.